Daniel J. Frey

 Enough is enough.

-Time and time again, the integrity of our police force has been demonstrated to be broke.
+Time and time again, the integrity of our police force has been demonstrated to be broken.

 Broke.